Start Coding @ Hello App 6.0

 On Monday, we gathered at our office to begin the work on the apps.
 We started the coding session with an introductory presentation in Kotlin.

 Then, the teams talked a bit more about their ideas and established some of the functionalities which wanted to implement in their apps throughout the workshop.
-And finally, the teams started working on their ideas in the remaining time.
+Finally, the teams started working on their ideas in the remaining time.

 Coding session #2